orechelsea/Lady-Pink-s-Todo-App2/README.md

 <img src="doc-assets/screenshots/Balsamiqwireframe1.png" width="100%" height="100%">
 <img src="doc-assets/screenshots/Balsamiqwireframe2.png" width="100%" height="100%">
 <img src="doc-assets/screenshots/Balsamiqwireframe3.png" width="100%" height="100%">

 # FEATURES
 Image here

-Home Page
+# Home Page
-Navigation bar:
+# Navigation bar:
+image

 The navigation bar appears on every page allowing users to easily navigate through the site.
 Navigation bar has links for 'Home', 'Logout' and 'Login/Register'.
 Logged in users will also have a 'Logout' and 'home' button highlighted in the navbar.
 The navbar is responsive, collapsing into a triple-bar menu for medium and small screen size.

-# Login Page
+# Login Page:
+image
 The login page takes users to a new page where they can login to their account to add or update existing todo items, or if they have not registered find a link to register before logging in.

 # Logout Page
+image
 This page confirms if the user wants to logout of their account which covers any instance where the user made a mistake in clicking the signout button.

 # FOOTER